vaostic/stats2021_exer_indepTTest/README.md

 # Independent t-test Exercise

+A video demonstration of this assignment is available at: https://youtu.be/v7tofOnX-1w

 ## Summary of steps to complete

 - [ ] Fork this repository so you have your own copy to work on.